-Fresh chicken is always a good choice for a first – and weightiest – ingredient in dog food.
-However, fresh chicken is about 80% water.
+Fresh chicken offers a healthy choice for a first – and weightiest – ingredient in dog food.
+However, fresh chicken contains about 80% water.
 This means that this all-important first protein listed on the ingredients label may not provide enough protein for your dog.
-If there is a second high-quality meat listed or even chicken meal, that ups the protein level – as long as it is in the first 4 ingredients on the list.
+If there is a second high-quality meat listed or even chicken meal, that ups the protein level – as long as it is present in the first 4 ingredients on the list.

 Why Chicken Meal Is Good

-Chicken meal has been cooked at high temperatures to remove the water and results in a dry meal.
+Manufacturers cook chicken at high temperatures to remove the water and that results in a dry meal.
 The same amount of chicken meal contains a lot more protein than fresh chicken meat.
-The same would be true with beef or lamb or any other named meat meal.
+The same would occur with beef or lamb or any other named meat meal.

 Know What Should & Should Not be in Your Dog’s Food

 Dogs are omnivores in that they have the ability to digest plant-based foods and display omnivorous abilities.
-But dogs’ teeth are adapted to eating meat.
-Dogs digest meat easily, but plant proteins can be difficult for canines to digest.
+But dogs’ teeth chew meat quite well and digest meat easily.
+Canines don’t digest plant proteins easily.
 Thus, they need real meat to thrive.
-Truth be told, most dogs will eat cat “cookies” from the litter box if they can.
-But that doesn’t mean it’s good for them.
+Truth be told, most dogs will eat cat “cookies” from the litter box.

 Look for 1 or 2 quality meat proteins as the first ingredients on the pet food label.
-Green and yellow vegetables are good; fruits like strawberries or blueberries add antioxidants.
+Green and yellow vegetables provide healthy vitamins; fruits like strawberries or blueberries add antioxidants.
 All of those foods contain vitamins and antioxidants that benefit dogs.
 Healthy fats add an important element to any animal’s diet.
 Choose a named animal fat, like chicken fat, beef fat, or Menhaden fish oil or salmon oil.
 All dog food needs preservatives.
 Just be sure they are natural.

 Ingredients that Don’t Belong in Healthy Pet Food

-We love our pets, and what they eat is important to us.
+We love our pets, and care about what they eat.
 The following list of important ingredients to avoid in pet food should help you avoid the “bad guys” and stick to the “good guys” when you shop for dog food.

 - Meat Meal & Meat & Bone Meal: Avoid pet foods containing either of these ingredients.
 Meat meal and meat & bone meal result from rendering.
-The so-called meat could be spoiled grocery store meats, including the Styrofoam packaging, roadkill, or euthanized pets or zoo animals.
-It won’t be quality meat.
+The so-called meat may be the Styrofoam packaging from spoiled grocery store meats, roadkill, or euthanized pets or zoo animals.
+Don’t expect quality meat.
 Our pets deserve real meat.

-- Artificial Preservatives: BHA, BHT, and propylene glycol, banned in Studies have linked these preservatives to certain cancers.
+- Artificial Preservatives: BHA, BHT, and propylene glycol, were banned in many countries.
+Studies linked these preservatives to certain cancers.
 If you find these ingredients in pet food, keep shopping.
 Propylene glycol, a humectant in pet food, keeps the food soft and chewy instead of hard and crunchy.

 - Artificial Colors: Manufacturers use colorings to make pet food more visibly appealing.
 Dogs and cats don’t care what the food looks like.
 These chemicals have been linked to cancer.
 Avoid them.

 - By-Products: Animal by-products are left after usable meat for human consumption is removed.
-It might be liver, lungs, brains, feet, feathers or the like.
+These by-products may derive from liver, lungs, brains, feet, feathers or the like.
 This ingredient in any form comes from rendering, and our pets need better quality protein.

 - Salt: Dogs don’t need salt in their food anymore than we humans do.
 Protect your pet’s health and avoid salt.